Our Office is right in the Sydney CBD:

 The type of work that we do includes legal representation for pleas of guilty, defended hearings, bail applications, sentencing, severity appeals, conviction appeals, all grounds appeals, high court appeals, jury trials, public hearings, public inquiries and much more.

-Our criminal lawyers in Sydney will carefully review the strengths and weaknesses of your case and provide you with a strategic expert assessment of the risks and benefits involved in taking your case to trial.
+Our criminal defence lawyers in the Sydney and Parramatta CBD will carefully review the strengths and weaknesses of your case and provide you with a strategic expert assessment of the risks and benefits involved in taking your case to trial.
 We have the expertise to protect your rights, and we fight hard to achieve the best possible outcome each and every time.

 We attend all courts throughout NSW, and we are highly recommended by our satisfied clients, as highlighted in a recent testimonial: